What is ‘bad debt’?

 Moula Pay was created to help businesses overcome the shortcomings of offering invoice payment terms and creates a win-win situation for buyers and sellers.

 Moula Pay is a smarter way to offer your business customers payment terms.
-When your customers pay with Moula Pay, you get paid upfront.
-Your customers enjoy up to 12 months to pay, with the first 3 months interest and repayment-free.
+When you sell to other businesses and your customers pay with Moula Pay, you get paid upfront.
+At the same time, your customers get up to three months free from interest and repayments, or can take a longer-term repayment plan if needed.

 Become a Merchant today to: